Zorb's lined up ready to go at the top of the hill

-Of course it's fun.
+Hello, of course it's fun.
 I tried zorbing when a friend gave me a couple of tickets.
 She had bought them on Grab One, a 1 day sale site, and couldn’t use them herself.
 Due to expire at the end of the day in question - I know, no notice whatsoever - it was now or never.

 I took a towel and suitable clothing out to Zorb Rotorua (the second site at the time)… yes, I was going to be brave and have the wet experience.
 For that I would need dry clothing to get changed back into.

-There were a few hardy souls about including a couple of young English boys who had already been down a few times.
-Despite goose pimpled skin and bouts of shivering they still had to go back for more (there's a spa pool to warm up between rides now).
+There were a few hardy souls about including a couple of young English boys who'd already been down a few times.
+Despite goose pimpled skin and bouts of shivering they still went back for more (there's a spa pool to warm up between rides now).

-We jumped into the onsite vehicle to head up the hill to the zorb and watched as everyone took their turn.
-I was relieved when it got to my turn to find out that the water inside the zorb was warm.
+Jumping into the onsite vehicle we headed uphill to the zorb station.
+Nervously I watched as the others took their turns.
+When it came time for mine it was such a relief to find out the water inside the zorb was warm.

-I don’t know that there's a dignified way of getting into a zorb.
-I dove in head first, came to a screeching halt halfway - stuck on the plastic - then had to wiggle the rest of the way before falling face-first into the lukewarm water.
-It was lovely, like being in a steamy spa.
+I don’t think there's a dignified way of getting into a zorb.
+Diving in head first, I came to a screeching halt halfway - stuck on the plastic - then had to wiggle the rest of the way before falling face-first into the water.
+Hallelujah, it was like being in a steamy spa.

-Once the zorb got going I couldn't help but laugh, the whole way.
+Once it got going I couldn't help but laugh, the whole way.
 I felt like a bug trapped in a giant washing machine.
 The only thing missing were the soapsuds.
 Swish up one side then the other, water up my nose, in my hair, I was soaked.
 It was such fun though.
-If it had been a warmer day I would have gone back up again and again.
-It could get addictive.
-Funny thing though, I see that the shortest ride is about 40 seconds.
-It feels quite a lot longer when you’re in the ball.
+If it had been a warmer day I would have gone back up again and again because it could get seriously addictive.
+Funny thing though, the shortest ride is about 40 seconds but feels quite a lot longer when you’re in the ball.

 That's enough about me, let's get onto our two zorbing companies.